U.S. Route 1 in Maryland: Harford and Cecil counties

 US 1 continues northeast as Conowingo Road through farmland.
 The old alignment of US 1, Forge Hill Road, splits to the east in Kalmia and rejoins the present highway 3 mi later after separate crossings of Deer Creek.
 The highway passes through a commercial strip around the intersection with MD 136 (Whiteford Road/Priestford Road) as US 1 passes to the south of Dublin.
 US 1 curves east at the intersection with MD 440 (Dublin Road).
 Smith Road, another old alignment of US 1, splits to the northeast as US 1 heads toward Darlington, where it meets MD 161 (Main Street) and MD 623 (Castleton Road).
 The highway passes a weigh station on the southbound side that serves both directions immediately after the MD 623 intersection and heads straight over a series of hills, gaining climbing lanes in either direction.
-At Shuresville Road, US 1 curves to the northeast and crosses the Susquehanna River on top of Conowingo Dam, a hydroelectric dam owned by Exelon, into Cecil County.
+At Shuresville Road, US 1 curves to the northeast and crosses the Susquehanna River on top of Conowingo Dam, a hydroelectric dam owned by Constellation Energy, into Cecil County.

 Immediately on the east side of the river, US 1 intersects the northern terminus of MD 222 (Susquehanna River Road) and passes over Norfolk Southern Railway's Port Road Branch.
 The highway gains a climbing lane northbound as it ascends a hill to Conowingo, where the highway meets the southern terminus of US 222 (Rock Springs Road).
 US 1 turns east and meets a pair of old alignments: Connelly Road heading northwest and MD 591 (Colora Road) heading southeast toward a removed bridge over Octoraro Creek.
 After US 1 crosses the creek, the old alignment reconnects with the mainline as another segment of MD 591, Porters Bridge Road.
 West of Rising Sun, MD 273 (Rising Sun Road) continues straight toward the town while US 1 curves northeast as the Rising Sun bypass.
 US 1 intersects the northern terminus of MD 276 (Jacob Tome Memorial Highway) and crosses Stone Run twice before turning north to the Pennsylvania state line.
 The highway continues across the state line toward Oxford, Pennsylvania, becoming a four-lane divided highway just across the state line.